tomchadwin/tom.chadw.in/_posts/2019-02-02-ScrapingWebmapsWithweb2qgis.md

 permalink: /wrote/ScrapingWebmapsWithweb2qgis
 twitpic: https://tom.chadw.in/assets/pics/qgis2webLogo.png
 description: >
-    I wondered if one could write code to do the same thing in reverse--scrape a webpage for webmaps, and import any maps it found into a QGIS project.
+    I wondered if one could write code to do the same thing in reverse&emdash;scrape a webpage for webmaps, and import any maps it found into a QGIS project.
 ---

 # Scraping webmaps with web2qgis